mechastorm/google-spreadsheet-exporter/README.md

 }
 ```

-## Getting API Access

-Coming Soon!

 ## Usage Example

 If you are not using a PHP Framework or one that does not support autoloading, make sure to include the autoloader from composer.

-A sample of this file can be seen at `examples/basic.php`
+A sample of this file can be seen at `examples/basic.php`.
+Let us assume you were using this [sample spreadsheet](https://docs.google.com/a/mechaloid.com/spreadsheets/d/1GFQQ0clQRrYEM8_N0vyHeIIWqQdxJlbDe588uf_vlkU/edit#gid=0)

 ```php